-Some coffee business will want an espresso machine to match their decor, and some businesses will use the specification of their equipment to help attract baristas during recruitment (it is quite common to see shop equipment specifications as part of job listings on United Baristas Careers, for example).
+Some coffee business will want an espresso machine to match their decor, and some businesses will use the specification of their equipment to help attract baristas during recruitment (it is quite common to see shop equipment specifications as part of job listings on United Baristas Jobs, for example).

 Both of these factors may encourage coffee shops to increase their specification and budget.
 There is no one right approach here, but make sure that if you are going to over specify your espresso machine for reasons of aesthetics or prestige that it is a key part of our business strategy, and that you’ll financially recoup the investment.

 With your short list of espresso machines in hand, you are now ready to reach out to resellers for quotation and to better understand their services.